Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango

-In this section, we present detailed results for all the experiments.
+In this section, we present detailed results for experiments on \medpalm.
 Each experiment was repeated thrice using three different values of the random seed.
-We use McNemar's test~\citep{mcnemar1947note} to calculate the statistical significane of differences in the performance of a given Counterfactual prompt with \pcot, and Cohen's kappa~\citep{cohen1960coefficient} to measure the degree of agreement between the outputs generated by a counterfactual prompt and \pcot.
+We use McNemar's test~\citep{mcnemar1947note} to calculate the statistical significance of differences in the performance of a given Counterfactual prompt with \pcot, and Cohen's kappa~\citep{cohen1960coefficient} to measure the degree of agreement between the outputs generated by a counterfactual prompt and \pcot.